-You can have hand on to all these distros within minutes after signing up your account!
-Off course you will be having root administrator access on these systems!
-Lets walk through steps to get your Linux server ready in minutes on AWS.
+You can have a hand on to all these distros within minutes after signing up for your account!
+Of course, you will be having root administrator access on these systems!
+Let’s walk through steps to get your Linux server ready in minutes on AWS.

 Login to AWS account and from landing page select “Launch a virtual machine” under ‘Build a solution’ screen.

-You will be presented with ‘Quick Launch EC2 Instance’ screen.
-Here you will be able to launch wizard to get your task done fast or you can go through Advanced selections to decide your final virtual server config.
-We will be going with normal wizard.
-Click “Get Started” button here.
+You will be presented with the ‘Quick Launch EC2 Instance’ screen.
+Here you will be able to launch a wizard to get your task done fast or you can go through Advanced selections to decide your final virtual server config.
+We will be going with a normal wizard.
+Click the “Get Started” button here.

 Now we will walk through wizard for creating our Linux virtual server.

 Your EC2 linux virtual server name of your choice.

 Select your operating system.
 We are selecting RedHat here.

 This is the type of hardware config you will be needing.
 For free account, you will be able to select those instances only which is tagged with “Free tier eligible”.
 Here we are selecting default t2.micro instance which has Single core CPU, 1 GB RAM, and 8GB of HDD.